Our Favorite Books of 2024 So Far

 The Book Girls Say…

-We love Abby Jimenez’s books because she’s so good at writing romance that features realistically flawed characters facing real-life challenges.
-Her books never fail to make us laugh out loud, but this is much more than just a breezy beach read.
-It also deals with many complex, heavy topics and would be a perfect summer book club pick.
+Abby Jimenez books never fail to make us laugh out loud, but this is much more than just a breezy beach read.
+It also deals with many complex, heavy topics, which makes this novel an excellent summer book club pick!

 Book Summary